JuliaTelecom/AbstractSDRs.jl/readme.md

 - All Universal Software Radio Peripheral [USRP](https://files.ettus.com/manual/), based on [UHDBindings](https://github.com/JuliaTelecom/UHDBindings.jl) package
 - RTL SDR dongle, with inclusion of [RTLSDR package](https://github.com/dressel/RTLSDR.jl)
 - Any device connected to a remote PC with a network connection (for instance, Exxx USRP device) on which a Julia session works and run AbstractSDRs package.
-- The ADALM Pluto SDR, through a specific package (WIP)
+- The ADALM Pluto SDR, through [AdalmPluto](https://github.com/JuliaTelecom/AdalmPluto.jl)
-- A pure simulation package usefull for testing without radio or do re-doing offline dataflow processing based on a given buffer
+- A pure simulation package (RadioSims.jl) useful for testing without radio or do re-doing offline dataflow processing populated by a given buffer

 AbstractSDRs provides an unified API to open, transmit and received samples and close the SDRs.